-Statutory or Regulatory Requirement Chapter and/or Appendix resources, and improvements in conservation using a consistent method to calculate cost-effectiveness.
-Appendix F: Gas Analysis Results Appendix C: Conservation Potential Assessment WAC 480-90-238 (3) (g) The integration of the demand forecasts and resource evaluations into a long-range (e.g., at least ten years; longer if appropriate to the life of the resources considered) integrated resource plan describing the mix of resources that is designated to meet current and future needs at the lowest reasonable cost to the utility and its ratepayers.
-Chapter Two: Resource Plan Decisions WAC 480-90-238 (3) (h) A short-term plan outlining the specific actions to be taken by the utility in implementing the long-range integrated resource plan during the two years following submission.
-Chapter One: Executive Summary WAC 480-90-238 (3) (i) A report on the utility's progress towards implementing the recommendations contained in its previously filed plan.
-Appendix B: Legal Requirements (this document) WAC 480-90-238 (4) Timing.
+Statutory or Regulatory Requirement Chapter and/or Appendix An assessment of pipeline transmission capability and reliability and opportunities for additional pipeline transmission resources.
+Appendix F: Gas Methodology and Results WAC 480-90-238(3)(f) A comparative evaluation of the cost of natural gas purchasing strategies, storage options, delivery resources, and improvements in conservation using a consistent method to calculate cost-effectiveness.
+WAC 480-90-238(3)(g) The integration of the demand forecasts and resource evaluations into a long-range (e.g., at least ten years; longer if appropriate to the life of the resources considered) integrated resource plan describing the mix of resources that is designated to meet current Chapter Six: Gas Analysis Appendix F: Gas Methodology Results Appendix C: Conservation Potential Assessment Chapter Two: Resource Plan and future needs at the lowest reasonable cost to the utility and its ratepayers.
+WAC 480-90-238(3)(h) A short-term plan outlining the specific actions to be taken by the utility in implementing the long-range integrated resource plan during the two years following submission.
+Chapter One: Executive Summary WAC 480-90-238(3)(i) A report on the utility's progress towards implementing the recommendations contained in its previously filed plan.
+Appendix B: Legal Requirements (this document) WAC 480-90-238(4) Timing.
 Unless otherwise ordered by the commission, each natural gas utility must submit a plan within two years after the date on which the previous plan was filed with the commission.
 Not later than twelve months prior to the due date of a plan, the utility must provide a work plan for informal commission review.
 The work plan must outline the content of the integrated resource plan to be developed by the utility and the method for assessing potential resources.
-2023 Gas Utility Integrated Resource Plan Work Plan (April 1, 2022) Updated Gas Utility Integrated Resource Work Plan (October 21, 2022) Updated Gas Utility Integrated Resource Work Plan (December 15, 2022) WAC 480-90-238 (5) Public participation.
+2023 Gas Utility Integrated Resource Plan Work Plan (April 1, 2022) Updated Gas Utility Integrated Resource Work Plan (October 21, 2022) Updated Gas Utility Integrated Resource Work Plan (December 15, 2022) WAC 480-90-238(5) Public participation.
 Consultations with commission staff and public participation are essential to the development of an effective plan.
 The work plan must outline the timing and extent of public participation.
 In addition, the commission will hear comment on the plan at a public hearing scheduled after the utility submits its plan for commission review.
 Appendix A: Public Participation